 Professionals will use a revenue forecasting formula to help them determine their revenue over a period of time.
 However, one thing to consider is that sales forecasts are rarely accurate.
 Manual forecasts are slowly being replaced by two main things:

-When a business has big data sets, ML and AI can work to help spot trends and generate a more accurate revenue forecast.
+When a business has big data sets, ML and AI can work to help spot trends and generate a more accurate revenue forecast model, providing better insights into key financial metrics and how to predict revenue effectively.

 How Often Should the Revenue Forecast Be Updated?

 It's up to you.
-Often, businesses will generate forecasts for investors, business plans or during quarterly meetings.
+Often, businesses will generate forecasts for investors, in business planning or during quarterly meetings.
 For a long time, all of the calculations were manual and required a lot of resources to produce.
-However, with the computing power of today, it’s possible to run forecasts in almost real-time.
+However, with modern computing power, it’s now possible to run forecasts in almost real-time, improving cash flow management and aligning financial statements with business goals.

 How to Forecast Revenue Accurately?